 Smartek is so far employing ten young people, staffing both the Sales shop itself as well as the Workshop where the repairs are carried out.
 Demand is growing as more people acquire latest smartphones.

-"When we first opened we have been handling around 150 repairs a month.
-That number has now tripled which is partly because of the unique services we offer at Smartek.
-We plan to put the standards up in the technical service industry in the region.
+"When we first opened the shop we have been handling a handful number of repairs a month.
+Obviously, the numbers have increased since, partly because of the unique services we offer at Smartek.
+We’re striving to put the standards up in the technical service industry in the region.
 For instance, just a few days ago I had a customer who had tried to have his phone repaired in Italy without success.
 It took us only 30 minutes to fix his phone, Ahmed says with a smile."

 The ambition for Smartek does however not stop at the one shop.
 Together with an international partner the centre plans to offer three to six months courses on smartphone, phablet and tablet repairs.